 Drainable features and sill accessories are important, but the most important trait is testing.
 A louver isn’t considered wind driven rain resistant unless it has been tested and rated for wind driven rain in accordance with AMCA 500-L. Learn more about wind driven rain testing with this Newsstand article.

-To summarize, wind driven rain testing subjects a louver to simulate rain at a predetermined rate while a fan pushes air against the face of the louver.
+To summarize, wind driven rain testing subjects a louver to simulated rainfall at a predetermined rate while a fan pushes air against the face of the louver.
 The louver must be able to pass the air through the louver while blocking the rain.
 Louvers receive an Effectiveness Class rating based on how much water they reject throughout the test.
 To maintain an A Class rating, the louver must reject over 99% of incoming water.

 Check the submittals for details.
 Manufacturers will post the results of the louver’s testing on the submittal, along with an AMCA CRP Ratings Seal.